 Kimberly J. Butterwick, M.D. received her specialty in Dermatology at the University of North Carolina, Chapel Hill in 1989, and is today recognized as one of the most renowned skin care experts in the country.
-As a board-certified dermatologist and Diplomate of the American Board of Cosmetic Surgery, she is considered a leading authority on injectables, filler technology, lasers, and liposculpture.
+Board-certified by the American Board of Dermatology and a Diplomate of the American Board of Cosmetic Surgery, she is considered a leading authority on injectables, filler technology, lasers, and liposculpture.
 Known for her comprehensive examinations as well as a meticulous technique and artistic-eye, Dr. Butterwick is committed to providing patients with the best options to restore and rejuvenate their appearance.

 “I strive to earn the trust of my patients by listening, observing with an artistic eye, and going above and beyond to meet and exceed their expectations.”